 Kan Vela handcrafted chocolate is just a stone’s throw away from Nimmanhemin road.
 This award chocolate producer seems to be increasing in popularity by the week.
 We figured Christmas Evening would be a great idea to go and get some delicious chocolate, and we were not the only ones there.

-Kan Vela is somewhat a chocolate haven in Chiang Mai and I love the beauty of their handcrafted pieces of chocolate.
-Just like small pieces of art.
+Kan Vela is somewhat a chocolate haven in Chiang Mai, and I love the beauty of their handcrafted pieces of chocolate.
+Just like miniature works of art.
 However, the taste still doesn’t reach that Swiss or Swedish level.
 Or maybe I am just conservative and used to what I grew up with?!

 The kids liked the place, and for Thai visitors, there are many opportunities to take photos with Christmas Trees and Santa.
 Chocolate does correlate with Christmas, doesn’t it?
 Just like Siamaya, the Danish run chocolate maker, they also make chocolate bars.

-The drinks that my kids ordered weren’t that special, and a bit too sweet.
+The drinks that my kids ordered weren’t that special and a bit too sweet.
 However, that can be adjusted by asking for less sugar next time.
-Having said that my daughter kind of liked it.
+Having said that, my daughter kind of liked it.
 But my son was a bit critical.
 For myself, I got a rather watery ice coffee.